pmoorey/articles/stackdriver-tracing.md

 ## Tracing for IT automation processes

 I frequently develop software solutions to automate IT processes in the domain of computer networking.
-I explored how I can gain visibility into the performance and reliability of the automation using tracing.
-This enables me to be alerted when a problem occurs with a particular process, such as a failure or performance change.
+This led to me explore how I can gain visibility into the performance and reliability of the automation using tracing.
+Using tracing enabled alerting if a problem occurs with a particular process, such as a failure or performance change.

-A typical script may involve the several stages:
+A typical automation process may involve the several stages, for example:

 - Retrieve data from master data source
 - Retrieve data from IT system